Can You Learn to See Without Images? Procedural Warm-Up for Vision Transformers: Experiments

 \paragraph{Setup.} We first expose the ViT to a small amount of procedural \textsc{$k$-Dyck} data ($k\!=\!64$), using $E_1$ samples (approximately 3.8\,M symbolic examples, corresponding to 1\% of the pretraining budget).
 The ViT then undergoes standard pretraining on $E_2$ samples from \textsc{ImageNet-1k} (approximately 385\,M image examples).

-We consider two regimes for combining procedural warm-up and visual pretraining: \textbf{additive} and \textbf{substitutive}.
-In the \emph{additive} regime, $E_2$ is held fixed and we introduce $E_1$ to test whether procedural warm-up improves the quality of the resulting pretrained model beyond what large-scale visual pretraining alone provides.
+We consider two settings for combining procedural warm-up and visual pretraining: \textbf{additive} and \textbf{substitutive}.
+In the \emph{additive} setting, $E_2$ is held fixed and we introduce $E_1$ to test whether procedural warm-up improves the quality of the resulting pretrained model beyond what large-scale visual pretraining alone provides.
 The resulting models are then fine-tuned on various benchmarks to assess the impact of the warm-up on final downstream performance.

-In the \emph{substitutive} regime, we reduce $E_2$ while introducing $E_1$, and measure the reduction $\Delta E_2$ for which training on $E_2 - \Delta E_2$ natural image examples with $E_1$ procedural examples matches the performance of the $E_2$-only model.
+In the \emph{substitutive} setting, we reduce $E_2$ while introducing $E_1$, and measure the reduction $\Delta E_2$ for which training on $E_2\!-\!\Delta E_2$ natural images with $E_1$ procedural examples matches the performance of the $E_2$-only model.
 This quantifies how procedural data can substitute for real images without degrading performance.
+All inputs have the same size, so the number of training examples and tokens are proportional to one another.

 \paragraph{Results.} Procedural warm-up provides a clear and complementary gain on top of large-scale visual pretraining.
 As shown in Figure~\ref{fig:in-1k-acc}, models initialized with a procedural warm-up follow a distinct optimization trajectory relative to default initialization, and ultimately reach a higher accuracy.
-Next, we analyze this interaction in both the \textbf{additive} and \textbf{substitutive} regimes.

-\paragraph{Additive regime.} Table~\ref{tab:in-ft} shows that when \textsc{ImageNet-1k} pretraining is held fixed, introducing a lightweight procedural warm-up improves downstream transferability across all benchmarks.
-After fine-tuning, our method consistently achieves higher accuracy, confirming that the procedural warm-up imparts \emph{persistent, non-redundant inductive biases} that remain useful even after extensive visual pretraining.
-These improvements also hold when compared to both the Mimetic initialization and the FractalDB warm-up.
-This indicates that the procedural warm-up produces a stronger initial model than these alternatives.
+\paragraph{Additive setting.} With \textsc{ImageNet} pretraining held fixed, Table~\ref{tab:in-ft} shows that our procedural warm-up improves performance across benchmarks and outperforms Mimetic/FractalDB.
+This indicates that the effects \emph{persist after fine-tuning} and \emph{complement standard visual pretraining.}